Motorola Minitor

-The Motorola Minitor is a portable, analog, receive only, voice pager typically carried by fire, rescue, and EMS personnel (both volunteer and career) to alert of emergencies.
+The Motorola Minitor is a portable, analog, receive only, voice pager typically carried by civil defense organizations such as fire, rescue, and EMS personnel (both volunteer and career) to alert of emergencies.
 The Minitor, slightly smaller than a pack of cigarettes, is carried on a person and usually left in selective call mode.
 When the unit is activated, the pager sounds a tone alert, followed by an announcement from a dispatcher alerting the user of a situation.
 After activation, the pager remains in monitor mode much like a scanner, and monitors transmissions on that channel until the unit is reset back into selective call mode either manually, or automatically after a set period of time, depending on programming.